 When adapting William Shakespeare, most movie directors spend a lot of time fussing over Elizabethan gowns and crumbling castles.
 Baz Luhrmann was more concerned with guns, slang, and Ecstasy trips.
 For his 1996 take on Romeo and Juliet, the Australian director dropped those famously star-crossed lovers into a contemporary city with contemporary problems.
 The resulting Romeo + Juliet was a bombastic update that struck a chord with teens, who turned it into a major hit.
-To celebrate the film’s 20th anniversary, here are a few interesting details about the hurricanes and kidnappings that plagued the set.
+Here are a few interesting details about the hurricanes and kidnappings that plagued the set.

 1. BAZ LUHRMANN WANTED TO PROVE THAT SHAKESPEARE WASN’T FOR SNOBS.